mozilla-services/merino/docs/api.md

 ### Response

-The response will be a JSON object containing the key `providers`, which be a map where the keys to this map are the IDs of the provider, and the value are provider metadata object.
+The response will be a JSON object containing the key `providers`, which is a map where the keys to this map are the IDs of the provider, and the values are provider metadata object.
 Each provider metadata object will have the following
 format: